The Difference Between a Quiz Page and a Learning Page

 Why Quiz Pages and Learning Pages Should Work Together

 The best quiz websites do not treat quizzes and learning as enemies.
+They use both.
+A quiz page gets attention.
+A learning page builds value.

 For example, a visitor may land on a quiz titled: